yuuuuzhang/transformer_scRNA/README.md

 # transformer_scRNA
 Use encoder only transformer to make prediction of cell clusters from sparse single cell RNA-seq data.
+Tested the model on two public scRNA-seq data.
-It performs much better on raw count data than normalised data.
+Compared performance of raw counts and normalised data from the same dataset, this model performs much better on raw count data than normalised data.